bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Display Control

-Format: `COLOR` [qual] red green blue
+Format: `COLOR` red green blue

-Qualifiers: /REAL /IMAG /CURSOR
+Qualifiers: /BG /CURSOR /IMAG /REAL

 Qualifier defaults: /REAL

-Defaults: current_color_values
+Defaults: current current current

 Description:
-Sets the color for the display.
-Use /REAL and /IMAG to set the color of the real and imaginary data respectively.
-Use /CURSOR to set the color of all cursors.
+`COLOR` sets the color of elements of the display. /BG sets the color of the background and /CURSOR sets the color of all cursors. /REAL and /IMAG set the color of the real and imaginary data respectively.

 The red/green/blue values may each range from 0 to 100.
 That is, to specify pure red, use 100 0 0.

-Defaults are:
+The default colors are:

 Option | Default Color
 ------ | -------------
+/BG    | 0 0 0 (Black)
+/CURSOR | 100 100 100 (White)
 /REAL  | 0 100 0 (Green)
 /IMAG  | 100 0 0 (Red)
-/CURSOR | 100 100 100 (White)

 ## CONJG
 Complex conjugate data